-Sketching on the beach at Aldborough, September 2015
+Sketching on the beach at Aldborough, September

 Life-Class workshops have become a regular feature here in the studio.
 There is of course, no better discipline to further your drawing technique.
-Even if the live figure is not your thing, the mere practise will imprive all other aspects of your art and observation.
-The use of pure colour is important to me and I give watercolour workshops and demonstrations on this subject.
+The mere practise of doing this will improve all aspects of your artistic dexterity and observation.
+The use of pure colour is equally important and from time to time I organise watercolour workshops and demonstrations.
 This has taken me to some interesting village halls to give talks and demonstrations.
-Bury Knowle Art Group (Oxford) The Charlbury , Lechlade and Chipping Campden Art Society and the Windrush Pure Watercolour Society.
+Bury Knowle Art Group (Oxford) The Charlbury Art Society, Lechlade, Stokenchurch, Chipping Campden Art Society and the Windrush Pure Watercolour Society.

 Still-Life: It is currently fashionable for artists to use a ‘cut and paste’ method borrowing ready-made objects and images and combining them to create a picture.
 Drawing itself becomes a side-issue in this slightly ironic take on things.
 It is also trendy to what I call ‘not draw’ … and ‘not paint’ however you really do need to be able TO draw before you can do this.
 You have to understand what is already there before you can leave it out!
-By learning to draw, you find that you observe more closely, becoming more involved with the ‘here and now’ and therefore your own creativity is developed to the full.
+By learning to draw, you find that you observe more closely, becoming more involved with the ‘here and now’ and therefore your own creativity is developed to the full.(AND IN 3D!)